armikhalev/vue-mela/README.md

 The point of this project was to compare the outcome in size and time spent on a project with the following conditions:

 first project is created without use of any framework, only a bit of jQuery to handle Ajax call and DOM manipulation.
 MVC design pattern was used as the basis.
 You can look at the repositary with this project at https://github.com/armikhalev/melasi_frontend .
 Second project was utilizing Aurelia framework.
-Third project (this) is using Angular2.4 framework (indicating version bcse it changes rapidly).
+Third project was using Angular2.4 framework (indicating version bcse it changes rapidly).
+Third (this) project is using VueJS2.
+All frameworky project use Bootstrap for styling which is 37kB minified.

 Outcome: